alefore/weblog/ten-years-of-edge.md

 #### Unit testing beats REPL testing

-REPL testing has a small advantage over Unit testing: having very low friction: tests are executed immediately (and thrown away).
+REPL-testing has a small advantage over Unit testing: having very low friction: tests are executed immediately (and thrown away).

-However, unit tests are significantly superior: they become part of the software and can be validated automatically at any time.
+However, **unit tests are significantly superior to REPL-testing**: they become part of the software and can be validated automatically at any time.

 While it can be beneficial to be able to use REPL testing during development,